-Davis Trackhire supports aircraft recovery at Leeds Bradford Airport.
+Trackway for aircraft recovery at Leeds Bradford Airport

-At 3.30pm on the 20th of October 2023, Davis Trackhire received a telephone call from Leeds Bradford Airport tentatively requesting our support with an aircraft being stuck on soft ground.
-A Boeing 737-800 weighing over 50 tonnes had overshot the runway due to severe weather conditions.
+At 3.30 pm on Friday the 20th of October 2023, Davis Trackhire received a telephone call from Leeds Bradford Airport.
+They tentatively called to request our support with a trackway for aircraft recovery.
+A Boeing 737-800, weighing over 50 tonnes, had moved off the runway and become stuck in the ground.

-This job had to be done quickly, to keep the airport from being closed for a considerable time.
-We received another call at 4pm confirming requirement for our services and Phill Wright, Davis Trackhire’s UK Operations Manager, began travelling to the airport.
-On the journey to the location, we made calls to our logistics department to have additional crews and panels on stand-by.
-At this stage we didn’t know how many panels or crews were needed until we assessed the site.
+To prevent the airport from being closed for a considerable time, we had to quickly complete this job.
+We received another call at 4 pm confirming the requirement for our services.
+Phill Wright, Davis Trackhire’s UK Operations Manager, began travelling to the airport.
+On the way, we made calls to our logistics department to have additional crews and panels on standby.
+At this stage, the number of panels or crews needed was unknown until we conducted a site assessment.

-The plane had veered to the side, off the runway, and the wheels had sunken approximately 2ft into the soft ground.
-After assessing the site, we mobilised two trackway installation crews with 75 panels each to the airport, along with two Project Supervisors to assist with the intricate operation.
-Once on site we provided the client with health and safety documentation and RAMS, before forumulating a work plan with all parties on site.
+The plane had veered to the side, off the runway.
+The wheels had sunken approximately 2ft into the ground.
+After assessing the site, we mobilised two trackway installation crews with 75 panels each to the airport.
+We also brought along two Project Supervisors to assist with the intricate operation.
+Once on-site, we provided the client with health and safety documentation and RAMS, before formulating a work plan with all parties on site.
 The aim was to reopen the airport the following morning.

 Our trackway and service solution

 Our aim was to dig out and create a steady ramp in front of each wheel of the plane.
-We used a tracked machine to dig out beneath the front wheel but the rear wheels were difficult to access with any machinery so we had no choice but to dig out the rear ones by hand.
-This was very difficult in the dark and especially with the poor and wet weather conditions.
-Once the front and rear wheels were successfully dug out, we started to form steady ramps in front of each wheel by installing temporary roadway panels.
-The back wheels were very difficult to access with the lorry loader crane so with the help of a machine bucket, we managed to position the panels safely beneath, creating steady ramps underneath all the wheels.
+We used a tracked machine to dig out beneath the front wheel.
+The rear wheels were difficult to access with any machinery so we had no choice but to dig them out by hand.
+This was very difficult in the dark, especially with the poor and wet weather conditions.
+Once we successfully dug out the front and rear wheels, we began forming steady ramps in front of each wheel with the road panels.
+The back wheels were very difficult to access with the lorry loader crane.
+With the help of a machine bucket, we managed to position the trackway for aircraft recovery safely beneath.
+The panels then created steady ramps underneath all the wheels.

 During the winch operation, we had many panels to re-site between each move.
-A second meeting was held by all parties at 4am and it was decided that the airport’s opening time was re-scheduled until 2pm Saturday.
-Eventually, at 10am, the plane was back on the runway!
-The plane was moved to a safe area at around 11:45am so the final recovery of the temporary access road could be completed.
+All parties held a second meeting at 4 am and decided to reschedule the airport’s opening time to 2 pm on Saturday.
+Eventually, at 10 am, the plane was back on the runway!
+We moved the plane to a safe area at around 11:45 am and recovered the temporary access road.

 The lorry loader cranes were working remarkably close to the plane at times and it was crucial to have a banksman guiding the crane and working closely with the crane operator to install the panels safely without damaging the plane.